Chichen Itza vs Tulum: Which Maya City Should I Explore?

 One hidden cost most articles skip: sunscreen and bug repellent inside the site run roughly triple what you would pay at any pharmacy on the way.
 I have watched too many groups discover this at the gate.
 Buy them before you leave the hotel.

-Tulum Ruins (per person) — note: you pay at three separate booths:
+Tulum Ruins (per person, paid at three separate booths):

-Something to know before you arrive: the Tulum entrance structure changed recently, and you now pay at three separate booths instead of one.
+Something else to know before you arrive: the Tulum entrance structure means you pay at three separate booths instead of one.
 It is not complicated once you have done it, but I have had clients walk past the first booth thinking they were already through.
 Budget a few extra minutes at the gate.

 Private tour option (Xaman-Ha Connections): our private tours include transportation, a certified INAH guide, entrance fees, drinks and snacks, and no forced souvenir stops.
 Chichen Itza private tours start around $250-350 USD per person for groups of 2-4.
 Tulum private tours start around $180-250 USD per person.